akhila4410/Predicting-Penny-Stocks/README.md

  The data collection process involves obtaining stock data for 495 stocks using the Yfinance library.
-To reduce the hassle of running the data retrieval code each time, the data has been pre-downloaded and saved as a CSVfile.
+To reduce the hassle of running the data retrieval code each time, the data has been pre-downloaded and saved as a CSV file.
 Additionally, a detailed PDF document is provided, containing the code and outputs of each cell in the data collection file.

   Data Retrieval Code File: data_collection.ipynb

   Data CSV File: stock_data.csv

- 3. Machine Learning Models (LR- Linear Regression) The machine learning part focuses on building and evaluating models using the stock data obtained.
+ 2. Machine Learning Models (LR- Linear Regression) The machine learning part focuses on building and evaluating models using the stock data obtained.
 The code is organized in a Colab notebook named LR.ipynb.
 To run this notebook successfully, follow the